freelancer/esapyi/README.md

 * [BaseTestCase](tests/conftest.py#L10)
     * An empty class that extends [unittest.TestCase](https://docs.python.org/3/library/unittest.html#unittest.TestCase)
 * [AppContextTestCase](tests/conftest.py#L14)
-    * A class makes a [flask test client](https://flask.palletsprojects.com/en/1.0.x/testing/#the-testing-skeleton) avilable at `self.client`
+    * A class makes a [flask test client](https://flask.palletsprojects.com/en/1.0.x/testing/#the-testing-skeleton) available at `self.client`
 * [DbContextTestCase](tests/conftest.py#L22)
     * Waits for the database to become available if it's not
     * Re-sets the database after every test using [alembic](https://alembic.sqlalchemy.org/en/latest/tutorial.html#downgrading).

 ### Database Migrations
-- what this section is about
-- alembic and what it is
-- simple commands for creating new migrations (autorevision)
-- interaction with the local dev db

 This project uses [alembic](https://alembic.sqlalchemy.org/en/latest/) as a database migrations tool.
-This tool essentially acts as a verison control for your database schema.
+This tool essentially acts as a version control for your database schema.
 Any changes that need to be made should be tracked and done through alembic.

 **Example: Adding a new column**

 Say we want to add a new column to our users table - `first_name`.
 <br/>To do so, follow these steps

-1. Add modify the [user model](api_boilerplate/models/user.py) and add the first_name column
+1. Modify the [user model](api_boilerplate/models/user.py) and add the first_name column
 ```python
 first_name = Column(Text, nullable=False)
 ```
 2. Run the alembic command to [autogenerate](https://alembic.sqlalchemy.org/en/latest/autogenerate.html) a revision
-    * This command creates a new file under the migrations/versions which contains code to create this new column in the db
+    * This command creates a new file under the migrations/versions folder which contains code to create this new column in the db
 ```bash
 ./run.sh alembic revision --autogenerate -m"add_fname_to_user"
 ```